 TEACHER/EDUCATOR PREPARATION PROGRAMS

-The academic standards below apply to all programs that prepare students for teacher certification, including both those leading to bachelor of science degree and post-baccalaureate certification programs.
+The academic standards below apply to all bachelor’s degree programs that prepare students for teacher certification.

 Academic Standards and Progress in the Program